ayobamiadepoju/FlexiSaf-intermediate-tasks/Using-annotations/README.md

 # Java Custom Annotation Example
+# Task 3

 This project demonstrates how to **create and use a custom annotation** in Java and how to **access annotation details at runtime** using reflection.
 The example includes class-level and method-level annotations and prints all applied annotations dynamically.